Vianpyro/Template/README.md

 # Template

-A battle-tested, general-purpose GitHub template repository designed to jumpstart any project—from simple Docker images and bash scripts to complex JavaFX applications or Rust terrain generators.
+A battle-tested, general-purpose GitHub template repository designed to jumpstart any project—from simple Docker images and bash scripts to complex JavaFX applications and Rust terrain generators.

 ## ✨ Why Use This Template?